-- (1) Amounts calculated based upon annualized base salary, rather than actual amounts paid, for 2015.
+- (1) Amounts calculated based upon annualized base salary, rather than actual amounts paid, for 2016.
 The actual payment of incentive compensation is shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table under "Executive Compensation" in this proxy statement.
-In 2015, in the opinion of our management and the Committee, the organization as a whole did not meet expectations in terms of financial performance and customer outcomes, and therefore the Committee determined not to pay our Named Executive Officers any compensation under the 2015 MIP.
-For additional information, see the Compensation Discussion and Analysis contained in the proxy statement.
-The Committee has sole discretion to determine whether to actually pay the entire permissible award, to decrease an award, or to defer payment of any award. - (2) In 2015, our Named Executive Officers were awarded 50% of their equity grants in the form of stock options and 50% in the form of performance-based restricted stock units with performance criteria for these latter awards based upon three-year cumulative goals for (a) strategic membership growth and (b) return on invested capital (ROIC).
-The performance-based units generally vest three years from the date of grant to the extent that the underlying performance targets have been met and the Named Executive Officer continues to be employed through the applicable vesting date. - (3) Stock options awarded to our Named Executive Officers are incentive stock options to the extent allowed by regulation and the balance are treated as nonqualified stock options.
+In 2016, for our CEO, the threshold, target and maximum opportunity, as a percentage of base salary, were 75%, 150% and 200%, respectively, and for our other Named Executive Officers, were 50%, 100% and 150%, respectively. - (2) In 2016, our Named Executive Officers were awarded 50% of their equity grants in the form of stock options and 50% in the form of time-based restricted stock units.
+The restricted stock units generally vest in equal annual one-third installments from the date of grant to the extent the Named Executive Officer continues to be employed through the applicable vesting date. - (3) Stock options awarded to our Named Executive Officers are incentive stock options to the extent allowed by regulation and the balance are treated as nonqualified stock options.
 Stock options granted to our Named Executive Officers vest and become exercisable in equal annual one-third installments from the date of grant.
 The above options expire seven years from the date of grant.
 In the event of a Change in Control of the Company, as defined in the 2011 Stock Plan, all outstanding stock options granted prior to July 2, 2015 (other than those granted to Mr. Broussard), become fully vested and immediately exercisable in their entirety (see the section entitled "Potential Payments Upon Termination or Change in Control of the Company" herein for further detail and for a quantification of the acceleration of stock options upon a Change in Control).
 Options granted to Mr. Broussard will vest upon a qualifying termination of employment following a Change in Control.
 The exercise price may be paid in cash or, at the discretion of the